souyang/unit-grader/FUTURE_WORK.md

 - Configuration files are typically easier to read and understand than command-line arguments, especially when dealing with a large number of options.

 ### Tools available in the market
-The configuration file could be Json, Yaml file.
+The configuration file could be JSON or Yaml file.
 - [PyYAML](https://pypi.org/project/PyYAML/) for reading yaml file.
-- Python's default [`json`](https://docs.python.org/3/library/json.html) module for reading json file.
+- Python's default [json](https://docs.python.org/3/library/json.html) module for reading json file.

 ## Observeability